 In order to receive unemployment benefits, you need to:

 - show a termination of the employment contract by dismissal, or the termination of a fixed term employment contract (CDD), or a contractual termination, or resignation for a legitimate reason;

 - be physically capable of carrying out a job;

 - be enrolled as a job seeker with the Pôle emploi and comply with the individual job seeking plan (PPAE);

 - to be actively job seeking;

-- have a certain duration of affiliation to the system (at least 88 days over the previous 28 months or the 36 previous months for employees of at least 53 years old) at the time of the termination of the employment contract;
+- have a certain duration of affiliation to the system (have worked at least 130 days – or 910 hours – over the previous 24 months or the 36 previous months for employees of at least 53 years old) at the time of the termination of the employment contract;

 - have not reached the legal retirement age (or the age required in order to receive a full pension);